 Thank goodness we’re a sleepaway camp - some of your favorite activities are at night.
 Here’s a snapshot of the adventures that are awaiting for you this summer!

-Laugh your face off as your zany counselors take the stage to present to you this year’s new Opening Night Show - a mixture of improv, skits, and extra summer fun.
+Laugh your face off as your zany counselors take the stage to present to you this year’s Opening Night Show - a mixture of improv, skits, and extra summer fun.
 Be sure and raise your hand high - you might get to participate!

 Tag your friends, save your cabin mate, or just bob and weave your way to the flag circle!
-Warning - your counselors have been known to dress up pretty silly, so watch out!
-And yes…dancing is encouraged :)
+Warning: Your counselors have been known to dress up pretty silly, so watch out!
+And yes…dancing is encouraged!

-One of our most popular, evening summer camp activities, is more than your average cane pole fishing.
+One of our most popular evening summer camp activities is more than your average cane pole fishing.
 Kissing a fish, canoeing, roasting a marshmallow, laughing at your counselors as they compete in Chubby Bunny, and Sing Song around the campfire are all part of this chill and fun-filled event.